 The plan that was best for you over the past year may not be the best one next year.
 That may be because the drugs you take or the doctors you see have changed.
 Or it may be because the coverage has changed under your plan for next year—your drugs may be moving to a more expensive pricing tier with higher co-payments, or your doctors may be leaving your Medicare Advantage plan’s network.
 Or new plans may be introduced in your area that are a better match for you.
-Aetna, for example, is introducing a new, low-premium Part D plan in 20 states, and United Healthcare is expanding its Medicare Advantage plans into 100 new counties in 2018.
+Mutual of Omaha is entering the Part D market in several states, for example, and more insurers are introducing prescription drug plans or Medicare Advantage plans with lower premiums.
 Because you can change plans every year, you can focus specifically on your drugs and dosages or the type of health care you need now; you can switch again next year if your needs or your options change.

 Let’s get started.

 Likewise, if you’re shopping for a Medicare Advantage plan instead, look carefully at plans’ coverage and co-payments for the types of medical care you usually use.
-The average Medicare Advantage plan has a $30 premium per month in 2018, but some plans have $0 premiums because they may have some of the smallest provider networks and generally require higher co-payments for doctor’s visits, hospital stays and other types of care.
+The average Medicare Advantage premium is about $30 per month, but some plans have $0 premiums because they may have some of the smallest provider networks and generally require higher co-payments for doctor’s visits, hospital stays and other types of care.